SutheeDev/The-Bloc-Camp/README.md

   - Location
 - Mandatory completion of all fields to successfully update the profile.
 - Error message displayed if any required information is missing or incomplete.
-- Confirmation message is shown upon successful update after clicking the update button. <br>
+- Confirmation message is shown upon successful update after clicking the update button. <br><br>

 ## Admin Dashboard <a name="admin_dashboard"></a>